Africa Photos

 Koutammakou, the Land of the Batammariba in north-eastern Togo, is listed as a World Heritage Site.

-An old plantation preserves the past in Africa's smallest nation, São Tomé and Principe.
+An old plantation preserves the past in Africa's smallest nation, São Tomé and Principe

 Green hills give way to a wide river valley in landlocked Swaziland.